Glaz-almaz-GL/RA3_Nexus_Launcher/README.md

 *   **Interface:** Modern UI using Avalonia.
 *   **Notifications:** A notification system for displaying information, warnings, and errors.
 *   **Requires Administrator privileges** for specific operations (patching, registry changes).
+*   **Detailed Tooltips:** Comprehensive tooltips appear for every UI element, including text labels, buttons, input fields, and dropdown menus, providing detailed descriptions of their functionality and purpose when hovered over.
+For IP address fields, hovering will display information about the IP type (e.g., Radmin VPN, Hamachi, local network) and its intended usage context.

 **Technologies:**